lukerohde/our-meals/README.md

     * Convert ingredients to region
     * Better handle odd units (to taste, one piece of egg)
 * Improve Nav
-    * Get to collections from meal plan
+    * DONE Get to collections from meal plan
-    * Meal plan is more prominent
+    * DONE Meal plan is more prominent
-    * Can add meal to meal plan from meal details page
+    * DONE Can add meal to meal plan from meal details page
     * DONE Improve error pages
+    * AJAX Add to meal plan
+    * AJAX Remove from meal plan
+    * AJAX Grocery list
+    * Async or streaming grocery list

 # Setup